theprimarybrain/theprimarybrain.github.io/_posts/2023-03-31-Setting-Up-A-Sensory-Bin.md

 ### Now Let's Play!

 I hope you are feeling inspired to put together a sensory bin for your little ones!
 I would love to see what you create!
 Just tag me @theprimarybrain on Instagram so I can see all the fun you are having in your home or classroom.
 If you are looking for some ready made printable items to place in your sensory bins, you can check out my [Toddler School Curriculum](https://www.teacherspayteachers.com/Product/Toddler-Activities-Lesson-Plans-Tot-School-Curriculum-Homeschool-Preschool-4296281?utm_source=PB%20Blog&utm_campaign=How%20To%20Set%20Up%20Sensory%20Bin%20Toddler%20Bundle) for 26 units that will take you and your child on a journey from A to Z.

+## Plan Sensory Bins for Toddlers

+If you want to learn more about how to get started planning activities for your little ones, download my FREE guide for everything you need to know about planning sensory bins and the skill areas we incorporate into toddler school: